3dscanningwiki/3dscanningwiki.github.io/meta/contributing_guide.md

 Please try to be conservative with the amount (and size) of images used on this wiki.
 This wiki is currently hosted on github which is designed for text-based documents and not images.

+For pages that require many, or high resolution images, consider hosting them on a reliable image host like [imgur](https://imgur.com/) for now.

 ## Markdown format